-Carol has a Bachelor of Science degree in Biology from Cleveland State University, in Ohio.
-She also completed a one-year internship in a School of Medical Technology and became a Registered Medical Technologist, MT (ASCP).
+Carol has a Bachelor of Science degree in biology from Cleveland State University in Cleveland, Ohio.
+She also completed a one-year internship in a School of Medical Technology and became licensed as a Registered Medical Technologist (MT).

 Verywell Health is an award-winning online resource for reliable, understandable, and up-to-date health information on the medical topics that matter most to you.
 We take a human approach to health and wellness content and reach more than 300 million readers annually.